An Old Fashioned Love Song

-"An Old Fashioned Love Song" is a 1971 song written by Paul Williams and performed by the American pop-rock band Three Dog Night.
+"An Old Fashioned Love Song" is a 1971 song written by Paul Williams and performed by the American rock band Three Dog Night.
 Chuck Negron performed the lead vocal on this track.
-Taken as the first single from their 1971 album, Harmony, the song peaked at number 4 on the Billboard Hot 100 chart in December 1971, becoming the band's seventh top-ten hit.
+Taken as the first single from their fifth studio album, Harmony (1971), the song peaked at number 4 on the Billboard Hot 100 chart in December 1971, becoming the band's seventh top-ten hit.
 It was Three Dog Night's first record to top the U.S. easy listening chart.
 It reached number 2 in Canada.

-According to the Karen Carpenter biography Little Girl Blue by Randy L. Schmidt, Williams originally intended the song for the Carpenters, who were in the middle of a string of hits with their own brand of "old fashioned love songs", including two of Williams' own compositions, "We've Only Just Begun" and "Rainy Days and Mondays".
-Although this was the first song Williams had written specifically for Carpenters, Richard Carpenter rejected it, and so Williams offered the song to Three Dog Night.
-Carpenters never recorded the song, but did perform it live on television with Carol Burnett a few months later.
+According to the Karen Carpenter biography Little Girl Blue by Randy L. Schmidt, Williams originally intended the song for the Carpenters, who were in the middle of a string of hits with their own brand of "old fashioned love songs", including two of Williams's own compositions, "We've Only Just Begun" and "Rainy Days and Mondays".
+Although this was the first song Williams had written specifically for the Carpenters, Richard Carpenter rejected it, and so Williams offered the song to Three Dog Night.
+The Carpenters never recorded the song, but did perform it live on television with Carol Burnett a few months later.